 Forget that myth that millennials are bad with money.
 If recent surveys are accurate, 20- and 30-somethings are excellent at saving money and building up stacked savings accounts.

-That’s really encouraging, because if you’re in your 20s and 30s today, you’ll need your savings if you want to be financially successful in the future.
+That is encouraging if you are in your 20s and 30s today because you will need your savings if you want to be financially successful and achieve your goals.

-But you also need something else that a lot of millennials are skipping out on: your investments.
+However, you need something else that a lot of millennials are skipping out on: investments.

 The Big Risk You Take by Saving Money (and Not Investing)

 If you’re like most people in this demographic, you remember the Great Recession as something that did a lot of damage to your family’s financial situations.

 Maybe family members got laid off or lost their homes.
 Maybe you saw your parents’ dreams of retirement sail out the window as the market trashed their 401(k)s and nest eggs.